Quinnod345/eoschatai/ADVANCED-SEARCH-GUIDE.md

 ## 🔍 Overview

-The Advanced Search feature provides a powerful, fast way to find conversations, messages, and documents across your entire EOS Chat AI workspace.
+The Advanced Search feature provides a powerful, fast way to find conversations, messages, and documents across your entire EOSAI workspace.
 With intelligent filtering, real-time suggestions, and keyboard shortcuts, you can quickly locate any piece of information.

 ## ✨ Key Features